Roxy grabs $2.2 million seed investment to build Alexa-like voice devices customized for business

 The Moto Z’s latest Mod turns the phone into a Polaroid instant camera

 Some of the biggest names in technology are all in on voice-controlled devices like the Amazon Echo and Google Home, but Roxy, a Seattle-based startup believes that businesses need a voice system where they control the data and the voice commands are designed for their specific requirements.
-They announced $2.2 M in seed funding today.
+They announced $2.2 million in seed funding today.

 The company has built its own modular hardware and software combination and believes that by giving businesses a product geared to the needs of a particular industry, they can carve out a niche within the realm of technology’s biggest companies.